Single Family Water Meter Program

 About the Program

-All single-family homes located in Richmond are scheduled to have a water meter by the end of 2017.
-The City of Richmond will install water meters at homes that do not already have one.
+All single-family homes located in Richmond have been fully metered since 2018.
 Water meters are a fair and equitable way of charging residents for water and will reduce the overall water consumption throughout the City.

 Why are Water Meters Required?